 Rosario woke up to the feeling of something crawling on her skin.

-She was trying to calm her breathing when irregular footsteps echoed in the distance, becoming louder until they ceased nearby, and a key twisted in a lock.
-A heavy wooden door creaked open and light shone in, blinding her.
+She was trying to calm her breathing when irregular footsteps echoed in the distance, becoming louder until they stopped nearby, and a key turned in a lock.
+A heavy wooden door creaked open, and light shone in, blinding her.

-Rosario, shielding her eyes with her hands, instantly recognized the voice of the mayor; it sounded as calm and professional as before, but this time there was a hint of surprise in it.
-Just as she was about to speak, a movement caught her attention, making her realize she hadn’t been alone there.
+Shielding her eyes with her hands, Rosario thought she recognized the mayor standing in the doorway and watching her.
+She was about to say something when a movement caught her attention, making her realize she hadn’t been alone there.

-The pile of hay lay right below a trapdoor that connected with a cellar under the keep.
+The pile of hay lay right below a trapdoor that connected the keep with a cellar directly under it.
 Old wooden wine barrels and discarded furniture lay rotting around, and near the wall opposite to the door where the mayor stood, was a large creature that Rosario immediately recognized as a more developed form of the monster artichoke she encountered at the power facility the day before.

 Rosario wished the horror ended there, but right below the plant lay two bodies, and she recognized them as Emilia and Noah, the two crystalsmiths she was supposed to meet that morning, but had entered the castle before her.

 Panic washed over her.
-Would the mayor end her there and feed her to the plant?
+It was just like in the machine room at the power facility, where someone had fed a deer and a fox to the monster artichoke.
+Would the mayor end her there and feed her to this creature?
 Maybe he was armed and would shoot at any moment.
 She turned towards him at the same time her head began throbbing.
-Black spots invaded her field of vision, but she wasn’t going to just stand there.
+Black spots covered her field of vision, but she wasn’t going to just stand there.

 Expecting to be hit at any moment, Rosario ran towards the mayor, noticing he held only a flashlight in one hand and a crutch on the other.
 Good.
 An old and frail man would not stop her; she would push him aside and find her way out of the castle.
 But then her foot stepped on water, and the darkness was replaced by a bright white light that came from everywhere around.

 Rosario stopped in her tracks and looked up at a sky as white as a sheet of paper.
-It was blinding, and reminded her of a snowy landscape in a clear sunny day.
+It was blinding, like a snowy landscape on a clear sunny day.
 Below the sky, and for as far as she could see, everything was covered in a layer of water that reached up to her ankles, the surface so calm it reflected the whiteness of the sky like a mirror.
-Because of this, she only distinguished what was below the water in her immediate surrounding: an old stone floor, which curiously enough had no algae growing on it despite being fully submerged.
-This landscape extended for as far as she could see.
-There was no breeze, and no feeling of temperature in both the air and the water.
+Because of this, she could only distinguish what was below the water in her immediate surroundings: an old stone floor, made of white slabs that had no algae growing on them, despite being fully submerged.
+This landscape extended as far as she could see.
+There was no breeze, and no feeling of temperature in the air or the water.

 Her headache had vanished.

-Before she could say something, he made a gesture with his hands, indicating at the place around them.
-“Ms. González, I welcome you to the Convergence.”
+“Is this really your first time seeing it?
+Well, if so,” he made a gesture with his hands, indicating the place around them, “Ms. González, I welcome you to the Convergence.”

 Comments (4)